Solving Tolman-Oppenheimer-Volkoff equations in $f(T)$ gravity: a novel approach: Compact stars on models

+{ It is worth mentioning that in the models presented in Section \ref{sec 4}, both $M_{I\!
+N\!
+F}$ and $M_{GR}$ are calculated.
+It will be seen that depending on the value of $\xi$, $M_{I\!
+N\!
+F}$ and $M_{GR}$ are significantly different. }

+Before closing this section, note that for $f(T)=T$, one should recover the TOV {equation that comes} from General Relativity (see \ref{app} for detail).

+{In summary, to model stars on the particular $f(T)$ gravity adopted here for a given equation of state (EOS), one needs to integrate the following system of differential equations: (\ref{ce1}), (\ref{press}), (\ref{BL}) and (\ref{dmdr}).}

-As we are interested in modelling neutron stars, we will need to consider their equation of state, which can be quite complex.
+As we are interested in modelling neutron stars, we will need to consider their EOS, which can be quite complex.
 For this reason, it is common to start by considering the so-called polytropic equations instead of the realistic ones.
 In general, the polytropic offers a very consistent description of these objects \cite{eos0}.
-For more information and examples of neutron star state equations see \cite{eos1}-\cite{eos3}.
+For more information and examples of neutron star state equations, see \cite{eos1}-\cite{eos3}.

-In the next section we outline the prescription that one could follow in order to explicitly model a compact star for a given EOS.